 5. Do you accept foreign students?

 Foreign students are encouraged to attend and we usually have one or two per group.
-We value the diversity and cultural exchange that we get with foreign students.
-A working command of the English language is a must however.
+We value the diversity and cultural exchange that comes with having foreign students.
+A working command of the English language is however, a must.

 Back To Top

 6. Can I take just part of COLT?